miyucy/web_push/README.md

 webpush.send_notification("Payload String")
 ```

+## Know issue

+For some reason web push didn't work in the Firefox if you're using ruby < 2.3.3

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.